2016-2017 Miller Scholars Award Recipients

 Seeing the Unseeable

-with Dr. Bill Gorcica, Professor of art and Dr. Mark Gill, Professor of engineering
+with Dr. Bill Gorcica, professor of art and

 “Seeing the Unseeable” aims to create student cohorts to develop interactive 3-D learning tools.
 The goal of the project is to reorganize existing ISELF facilities into a Science, Technology Engineering, Art and Mathematics (STEAM) Center and create a traveling virtual reality kit for use for both on and off campus demonstrations.
 Student outcomes will be consistent with the university goals for developing problem solving and life-long learning skills.
 Modern education at the collegiate level is in a state of flux.
 Learning objectives have expanded beyond the role memorization of data specific to disciplines to a more active learning-based pedagogy.
 This transition is occurring under intense pressure with constraints of modernization, maintaining relevance, and decreasing budgets challenging the academy.
 Two areas common in most discussions of modern educational outcomes are developing problem-solving skills and promoting skills for life-long learning.